Dining in the Ardèche in the Rhone Alps

 Picodon AOC/AOP

-Chou Farci aux Châtaignes d'Ardèche AOPCabbage stuffed with chestnuts from the Ardèche; usually, this stuffing will be mixed with pork and or veal sausage meat.
+Chou Farci aux Châtaignes d'Ardèche AOP– Cabbage stuffed with the AOP chestnuts from the Ardèche; usually, this stuffing will be mixed with pork and or veal sausage meat

 Stuffed Cabbage.

 Jambon Cru d'Ardèche – Very thinly cut slices of the Ardèche IGP cured ham.
-This ham comes from the same area mountainous regions as the Ardèche sausages.
-The ham is prepared with salt, lard, and chestnut flower and after ten days the ham is hung and cured for between seven to twelve months before being sold.
-(For more about cured hams in France click here).
+This ham comes from the same mountainous regions as the Ardèche sausages.
+The ham is prepared with salt, lard, and chestnut flower, and after ten days, the ham is hung and cured for between seven and twelve months before being sold.
+(For more about cured hams in France, click here).

 Smoked ham from the Ardèche

-Tarte aux Myrtilles d’Ardeche - A tart made with wild billberries from the Ardèche.
+Tarte aux Myrtilles d’Ardeche - A tart made with wild bilberries from the Ardèche.

 Tarte aux Myrtilles

-Truite Fario d'Ardèche, Crème d’Asperges Brise de Châtaignes, Courgettes à La Tomate, Carottes Braises.
-A thick cut of brown trout from the Ardeche served with an asparagus cream sauce flavored with small slices of chestnuts and accompanied by courgettes (zucchini in the USA) stuffed with tomatoes and braised carrots.
+Fario d'Ardèche, Crème d’Asperges Brise de Châtaignes, Courgettes à La Tomate, Carottes BraisesBrown trout from the Ardèche, served with a cream of asparagus sauce that’s flavored with chestnuts and accompanied by courgettes (zucchini in the USA) stuffed with tomato, and braised carrots.

-Tarte Tatin aux Figues, Sorbet Myrtilles de l'Ardèche – A fig tart prepared in the manner of a Tarte Tatin and served with a sorbet made from the bilberries of the Ardèche.
+Tarte Tatin aux Figues, Sorbet Myrtilles de l'Ardèche – A fig tart prepared in the manner of a Tarte Tatin and served with a sorbet made from the Ardèche bilberries.

-The Ardèche’s wines include two AOP wines and the IGP wines include red, rosé, white and lightly sparkling white wines.
-The Ardèche IGP Chardonnay that I chose was excellent and inexpensive.
-(For more about the IGP label on wines that have replaced the Vin de Pays labels click here).
+The Ardèche’s wines include seven AOP wines, and the IGP wines include reds, rosés and whites, along with a lightly sparkling white wines sold as the Vin de Pétanque.
+The Ardèche IGP Chardonnay that I chose with brown trout, noted in this post, was excellent and inexpensive.
+(For more about the IGP label on wines that have replaced the Vin de Pays labels, click here.)
 Additionally, since Ardèche is situated on the western bank of the Rhone River, the visitor will also be offered many wines from the Rhone Valley.

-The Ardèche, in the summer is home to campers, hikers, sports climbers, anglers, bicyclists and kayak and canoe enthusiasts.
+The Ardèche, in the summer, is home to campers, hikers, sports climbers, anglers, bicyclists, as well as kayak and canoe enthusiasts.

 Kayaking in the Ardèche.